Need Help?

 There are numerous potential tax and legal (from restrictions on title, lease prohibitions to planning issues) implications when letting out your property.
 You should always seek the advice of a solicitor and accountant before letting out your property.

-If your property is leasehold, the provisions in the lease may prevent you from letting or require that you obtain the consent of the freeholder.
-If such restrictions are not strictly observed you may be in breach of the lease.
-This could trigger the freeholder commencing forfeiture proceedings.
+Should the tenure of your property be leasehold, the provisions in the lease may prevent you from letting or require that you obtain the consent of the freeholder.
+If such conditions are not complied with you may be in breach of your covenants under the lease.
+This could potentially result in the freeholder commencing forfeiture proceedings.